What You Need to Know About STI Testing (in the Middle East)

 Sex

-Stigma surrounding female bodies and sexual activity frequently impedes access to crucial resources and information, particularly about sexually transmitted illnesses (STIs).
+Stigma surrounding female bodies and sexual activity frequently impedes access to crucial resources and information, particularly about sexually transmitted infections (STIs).
 Despite these challenges, it's essential for women to have an understanding and control over their sexual health.

-woman in water
+woman in water.

 We believe in women’s right to access resources and services that help them understand and take control of their sexual health.
 The reality is, however, that the shame and stigma surrounding female bodies and sexuality in the Arab world often means that women aren’t able to get the answers or the medical support they need.
-This is especially true in the case of sexually transmitted illnesses (STIs).
+This is especially true in the case of sexually transmitted infections (STIs).

 Additionally, the lack of sexual education in many Middle Eastern countries often results in a widespread lack of awareness about STIs and their symptoms, making it less likely for individuals to seek testing in the first place.